 Prenuptial Agreements Attorney

-These are important agreements and require careful thought and should be drawn up with an experienced family law attorney.
-One can avoid extensive court battles if the agreement is drawn up properly covering all court requirements and states clearly what the agreement will ensure.
+These are important agreements that require careful thought and should be drawn up with the assistance of an experienced family law attorney.
+One can avoid extensive court battles if the agreement is drawn up properly, covering all necessary court requirements and clearly stating what the agreement will ensure.

 Generally, these prenuptial agreements apply to economic issues that can arise during a dissolution of marriage proceeding, such as dividing property (equitable distribution) or paying spousal support (alimony).
 Although some might call this ‘predicting failure’ or suggest that such an agreement is pessimistic, it provides a sense of certainty and comfort in an otherwise uncertain world.